emanuele-f/PCAPdroid/donate.md

-All the PCAPdroid features are brought to you for free without any advertisements or personal data collection.
+PCAPdroid is brought to you free of charge, free of ads and, most importantly, open source.
+This means that you can learn from it, run it now and in the future, modify it for your needs.
+This is the beauty of open source and free software.
+Our phones contain our life, so it is very important that people can audit what a critical app like PCAPdroid does.

 If you like the app and want to foster future developments, you can donate via one of the methods below.
-Donations are fully voluntary and no refunds are allowed.
+Please note that donations are fully voluntary and no refunds are allowed.

-You can get your name written into the [donors file](https://github.com/emanuele-f/PCAPdroid/DONORS.txt) by [reaching me via email](mailto:black.silver@hotmail.it?subject=PCAPdroid%20donation) before making the donation.
+You can get your name into the [donors file](https://github.com/emanuele-f/PCAPdroid/DONORS.txt) by [reaching me via email](mailto:black.silver@hotmail.it?subject=PCAPdroid%20donation) before making the donation.

 ### PayPal